Hello7934/FSFormer-for-blind-inpainting/README.md

-# SSFormer for ICME 2024
+# FSFormer for ICME 2024
 Waiting for reveiwing....
 We will release model and weight  after acceptance